ggim-exercise/decade2/index.md

 2. PRESENTER, Aoyama Gakuin University: TITLE (30 minutes including questions and answers)

 ## How to register
-Please register to the **Geospatial Capacity Development Conference on GNSS applications and DRR** (still confirming) because this workshop is a part of the conference.
+Please register to the **Geospatial Capacity Development Conference on GNSS applications and DRR** (registration process still confirming) because this workshop is a part of the conference.